FAQs

 The more we can introduce renewable gas, the more these emissions will fall.

-Future Sure’s goal is to increase demand for renewable gases by increasing awareness of them.
+Future Sure’s goal is to accelerate the transition to renewable gases by increasing awareness of them.
 Future Sure partner companies are committed to a net zero carbon future and while individual company strategies may pursue different pathways to reduce their carbon emissions, they are united in seeing renewable gases as part of the solution.

 Still have questions?